 Do not use the merge feature if duplicate entries are not part of the design.
 If consecutive table rows happen to have the same values at runtime, this alone isn’t a valid reason to group them.

-A responsive table can have one of the following selection types (sap.m.Table/ sap.m.ListBase, property: mode):
+A responsive table can have one of the following selection modes (sap.m.Table/ sap.m.ListBase, property: mode):

 - None: Items cannot be selected (sap.m.ListMode.None).

-Beware: Line items can, nevertheless, use the sap.m.ListType “navigation” which allows click handling on specific line items.
-This should only be used when the click triggers a navigation to a corresponding line item details page.
+Beware: Line items can still use the sap.m.ListType “navigation”, which allows click handling on specific line items.
+This should only be used when the click triggers navigation to a corresponding line item details page.

-- Single select left: One item of the responsive table can be selected.
+- Single selection left: One item in the responsive table can be selected.
 For this, the responsive table provides radio buttons on the left side of each line item.
-Use this selection mode only if clicking on the row shoud trigger something else, such as navigation.
-Ideally, always keep one item selected, even in initial state (sap.m.ListMode.SingleSelectLeft).
+Only use this mode if row clicks are being used for something else, such as navigation. (sap.m.ListMode.SingleSelectLeft).

-- Multi-select: Allows the selection of one or more items.
+- Multiple selection: Users can select one or more items.
 For this, the responsive table provides checkboxes on the left side of each line item.
-Select All works via a checkbox on the left of the column header.
-Select All (de-)selects all items which the user can reach via scrolling (sap.m.ListMode.MultiSelect).
-With multiselection, responsive tables avoid having checkboxes in the first column.
+Users can (de)select all items using the Select All checkbox to the left of the column header.
+Select All (de)selects all items that the user can reach by scrolling (sap.m.ListMode.MultiSelect).

 For grouping items, a group header is displayed (sap.m.GroupHeaderLisItem).
 The group header is not interactive.